-The French were not alone in demanding that the territorial situation be returned to its prewar condition; the British and Americans were demanding the same.
-Lacking any support for their position, the Thai realized soon after the war ended that they could not continue to reject the demands to give back the territories.
-But they also saw that negotiating a settlement directly with the French would simply mean returning all of the disputed territories back to colonial rule.
-Therefore the Thai sought to follow another approach which they hoped would bring a solution to the colonial problem, namely to bring the territorial issue before the United Nations in accordance with the provisions of the UN Charter.
-In order for Thailand to join the United Nations, it needed the approval of France which was a permanent member of the Security Council, but it could not get this approval until the territorial issue had been settled.35 However, the Charter also contained provisions that allowed non-member states to
+The French were not alone in demanding that the territorial situation be returned to its prewar condition.
+The British and Americans were demanding the same.
+Lacking any support for their position, the Thais realized soon after the war ended that they could not continue to reject the demands to give back the territories.
+But they also saw that negotiating a settlement directly with the French would simply mean returning all of the disputed territories back to being French colonial territory.
+Therefore the Thais sought to follow another approach which they hoped would bring a solution to the colonial problem and this was to bring the territorial issue before the United Nations in accordance with the provisions of the UN Charter.
+In order for Thailand to join the United Nations, it needed the approval of France which was a permanent member nation of the UN Security Council, but it could not get this approval until the territorial issue had been settled.35 However, the UN Charter also contained provisions that allowed non-member states to bring appeals before the United Nations.